 I was formerly the course coordinator for COR-IS1702 Computational Thinking (also known as IS103) and taught the course for eight years (2012 -- 2019).
 The course is part of the Core Curriculum of Singapore Management University (SMU) and is offered by the School of Information Systems (SIS).
 Open to all undergraduates of any major at SMU, it is mandated for BSc (Information Systems) students.

-For an overview of the course, check out the following introduction slides that we used in the first week of the course.
-It included a couple of slides adopted from the textbook.
+For an overview of the course, check out the following introduction slides that we used in the first week.

 These materials are shared through the links below for educational uses, provided proper acknowledgments are made where appropriate.